 Most law centres receive grants from local authorities and from charities such as The Big Lottery Fund.
 Government cuts to funding have led to severe financial insecurity.
 Despite this, support – and the need – for law centres has remained strong.
 Most staff at law centres give their time voluntarily.

-Citizens Advice provides a service similar to law centres at around 3,400 locations throughout the United Kingdom.
+Citizens Advice provides a service similar to law centres at around 2,500 community locations throughout England and Wales.
 Information and advice is delivered in person, and by telephone and email, to millions of people every year.
 Advisers can help fill out forms, write letters, negotiate on behalf of clients and represent them at courts or tribunals in matters ranging from debt and benefits to housing, employment and immigration.
 Most Citizens Advice centres offer legal advice and employ their own lawyers.

 What is the role of the lawyer in a law centre?